How Do I Start Using My A+?

 - If you drop courses in a semester, the total amount of credit hours dropped will be deducted from your A+ funding, and you will responsible for paying the tuition charges for those hours.
 If you have an outstanding account balance, you will not be allowed to enroll in future semesters nor will you have access to official transcripts.

-For example: A student enrolled in 12 credit hours and drops to nine credit hours after the 100 percent drop period.
-A+ will pay for nine credit hours and the student will be responsible for three credit hours and will not be eligible for A+ in the next semester.
+For example: A student enrolled in 15 credit hours and drops to 12 credit hours after the 100 percent drop period.
+A+ will pay for 12 credit hours and the student will be responsible for 3 credit hours.

 - You are required to complete a minimum of 12 credit hours in the fall semester to be eligible for the spring semester.
 A course is considered complete if you earn a standard grade, including a failing grade but excluding a grade of withdrawal prior to completion.
 Withdrawn coursework remains ineligible for reimbursement in any term.